Skip to main content

 No.

 Rule 1.5 requires a lawyer to communicate to a client “the scope of the representation and the basis or rate of the fee and expenses for which the client will be responsible...preferably in writing, before or within a reasonable time after commencing the representation.”
 Rule 1.5(b); see Rule 1.5, cmt.
 [2].
-After the representation begins, a lawyer may attempt to renegotiate a fee agreement with a client during the course of the representation, but a lawyer may not abandon or threaten to abandon a client to “cut the attorney’s losses or to coerce an additional or higher fee.”
+Generally, after the representation begins, a lawyer may attempt to renegotiate a fee agreement with a client during the course of the representation, but a lawyer may not abandon or threaten to abandon a client to “cut the attorney’s losses or to coerce an additional or higher fee.”
 Rule 1.5, cmt.
 [5].
 As noted in the comment to Rule 1.5:

 Once a fee agreement has been reached between attorney and client, the attorney has an ethical obligation to fulfill the contract and represent the client’s best interests regardless of whether the lawyer has struck an unfavorable bargain.
 An attorney may seek to renegotiate the fee agreement in light of changed circumstances or for other good cause, but the attorney may not abandon or threaten to abandon the client to cut the attorney’s losses or to coerce an additional or higher fee.
 Any fee contract made or remade during the existence of the attorney-client relationship must be reasonable and freely and fairly made by the client having full knowledge of all material circumstances incident to the agreement.
 If a dispute later arises concerning the fee, the burden of proving reasonableness and fairness will be upon the lawyer.